-You Have Believed in the Lord Jesus Christ — What Comes Next?
+I Have Believed on the Lord Jesus Christ — What Now?

-If you have placed your trust in the Lord Jesus Christ alone for your salvation — then congratulations from the bottom of our heart!
-You are now a child of God and you have eternal life guaranteed by His promise that never changes.
-You will never perish and no one will snatch you out of the hand of the Lord.
-Your salvation is not conditioned on your future works — but it is a free gift sealed by the seal of the Holy Ghost forever.
-But faith is not the end of the journey — it is its beginning.
-You are now like a newborn child — alive and healthy but you need to grow.
-God does not want you to remain a spiritual infant throughout your life — but He wants you to grow and become strong and know Him more and become a mature person in your faith.
+If you have placed your trust in the Lord Jesus Christ alone for your salvation — congratulations from the depths of our hearts!
+You are now a son of God, and you have eternal life guaranteed by His unchanging promise.
+You shall never perish, and no one shall snatch you from the hand of the Lord.
+Your salvation is not conditioned on your future deeds — it is a free gift sealed with the seal of the Holy Ghost for ever.
+But faith is not the end of the journey — it is the beginning.
+You are now like a newborn child — alive and healthy, but needing to grow.
+God does not want you to remain a spiritual infant all your life — He wants you to grow and become strong and know Him more, becoming a mature person in your faith.
 How does this growth happen?
-The King James Bible gives you clear and practical steps.
+The Bible gives you clear, practical steps:

-This is the most important step of all — and without it you will never grow.
-The King James Bible is the food of your spirit — just as your body needs food every day to remain strong and healthy, your spirit needs the Word of God every day to grow and become strong.
-If you neglect bodily food you will grow weak and fall ill — and if you neglect the Word of God you will grow spiritually weak and become vulnerable to falling into sin and being deceived by false teachings.
-The King James Bible compares this to children's milk.
+This is the most important step of all — without it you will never grow.
+The Bible is the food of your spirit — just as your body needs food every day to remain strong and healthy, your spirit needs the Word of God every day to grow and strengthen.
+If you neglect bodily food you will weaken and fall ill — and if you neglect the Word of God you will weaken spiritually and become susceptible to falling into sin and being deceived by false teachings.
+The Bible compares this to the milk of infants:

-"Desire" — not read out of compulsion and duty but desire — meaning that you long for the Word of God as a hungry infant longs for his mother's milk.
+"Desire" — not "read" from obligation and duty but desire — meaning you long for the Word of God as a hungry infant longs for its mother's milk.
 This longing does not come immediately at first — but it grows the more you read.
 Begin even if you do not feel the desire — and you will discover that the desire comes with practice.
-Where do you start?
-Begin with the Gospel of John — read it from this website.
-The Gospel of John is the clearest book that explains who the Lord Jesus Christ is and why He came.
-Read one chapter every day — about ten minutes of your time.
-You do not need long hours — consistency is more important than quantity.
-To read ten minutes every day regularly is far better than to read for one hour and then stop for weeks.
-Before you read — pray a short sincere prayer: "O God, open my eyes to behold wondrous things in Thy Word.
-Help me to understand what I read and apply it to my life."
-And the Holy Ghost who dwells in you will help you understand what you read and will make the words come alive in your heart as if they were written for you personally.
+Where do you begin?
+Begin with the Gospel of John.
+John's Gospel is the clearest book explaining who the Lord Jesus Christ is and why He came.
+Read one chapter each day — about ten minutes of your time.
+You do not need long hours — regularity is more important than quantity.
+Ten minutes every day with regularity is far better than one hour once and then stopping for weeks.
+Before you read — pray a short sincere prayer: "O God, open my eyes to see wonders in Your Word.
+Help me to understand what I read and apply it in my life."
+And the Holy Ghost dwelling in you will help you understand what you read and make the words come alive in your heart as if written for you personally.
+And there is a secret in reading the Bible that believers discover over time: the more you read it, the more you find in it.
+The verse you have read ten times illuminates a new meaning on the eleventh reading as if you are reading it for the first time.
+This is because the Holy Ghost gives you from the verse what you need at its proper time — not all its meanings at once, but layer by layer as you mature.
+So do not despair if you do not understand everything you read in the beginning — keep reading, and the meanings will come in their time.

 Second — Pray Every Day

-Prayer is the cord that ties you to God daily — it is your personal conversation with your Heavenly Father.
-You do not need memorised words or a special language or rituals — speak with God simply and honestly as you speak with someone you love and trust.
+Prayer is the cord that binds you to God daily — it is your personal conversation with your heavenly Father.
+You do not need memorised words, a special language, or rituals — speak with God simply and honestly as you speak with someone you love and trust.
 What do you say in your prayer?
-Thank God every day for His salvation and His love and for every blessing in your life — even the small things we consider ordinary like health and family and food and shelter.
-Confess your mistakes to Him — do not hide anything from Him because He already knows everything — and ask for His help to overcome your weaknesses.
-Ask for His guidance in your decisions and His power for your day and His wisdom for your problems.
-And pray for others — your family and friends and neighbours and those who do not yet know the Lord Jesus Christ.
-Ask God to open their hearts to the truth.
+Thank God every day for His salvation and His love, and for every grace in your life — even small things we consider ordinary such as health, family, food, and shelter.
+Confess your failings to Him — hide nothing from Him because He knows everything anyway — and ask His help to overcome your weaknesses.
+Ask His guidance in your decisions, His strength for your day, and His wisdom for your problems.
+And pray for others — your family, friends, and neighbours, and those who do not yet know the Lord Jesus Christ.
+Ask God to open their hearts to the truth:

-Notice the astonishing promise attached to prayer: when you pray instead of worrying — God gives you a peace that surpasses all human understanding.
-A peace you cannot explain and cannot manufacture yourself — that guards your heart and your thoughts in the midst of all the pressures and problems of life.
+Notice the astonishing promise connected with prayer: when you pray instead of worrying — God gives you a peace that surpasses all human understanding — a peace you cannot explain or create yourself, keeping your heart and mind amid all the pressures and problems of life.

-"Pray without ceasing" does not mean you spend your whole day kneeling — it means that you are in a state of continuous communication with God throughout your day.
-Like a phone line that is always open — as you work you thank Him, as you drive you ask His protection, as you face a problem you ask His wisdom, as you see a person in need you pray for him.
-Prayer is a way of life and not an event you do once and finish.
+"Without ceasing" does not mean spending all day on your knees — but being in a state of continuous communication with God throughout your day.
+Like a telephone line always open — while you work you thank Him, while you drive you ask His protection, while you face a problem you seek His wisdom, while you see a person in need you pray for them.
+Prayer is a way of life, not an event you do once and it ends.
+And the prayer of praise and thanksgiving — standing before God not with requests but with gratitude for who He is and what He has done — is among the deepest kinds of prayer.
+He who multiplies thanks discovers that God fills his heart with a joy he cannot purchase by any other means.

-Third — Seek a Church That Teaches the King James Bible
+Third — Find a Church That Teaches the Bible

 Do not walk alone in the journey of faith — God did not design you to live in spiritual isolation.
-You need other believers to encourage you and teach you and pray with you and walk with you in difficult times.
-Seek a local church with these characteristics: it believes in the whole King James Bible as the inerrant Word of God and does not add to it.
+You need other believers to encourage you, teach you, pray with you, and walk with you through the hard times.
+Find a local church distinguished by these qualities: it believes the whole Bible as the preserved, inerrant Word of God and adds nothing to it.
 It believes that the Lord Jesus Christ is God manifest in the flesh.
 It believes in salvation by grace through faith alone without works.
 It believes in the eternal security of the believer.
-It teaches the King James Bible faithfully from the pulpit and does not replace it with human opinions.
+It faithfully teaches the Bible from the pulpit and does not replace it with human opinions:

-Not every church teaches the truth — so examine what you hear by the standard of the King James Bible.
-If you hear a teaching that contradicts what you read in the King James Bible — then the King James Bible is the final judge and not the preacher or the priest or the tradition.
+Not every church teaches the truth — so examine what you hear by the standard of the Bible.
+If you hear a teaching that contradicts what you read in the Bible — the Bible is the final judge, not the preacher, the priest, or the tradition.

 Fourth — Be Baptised in Water

-Baptism is not a condition for salvation — you were saved by faith alone at the moment you believed.
+Baptism is not a condition for salvation — you are saved by faith alone the moment you believed.
 But it is an important step of obedience that the Lord Jesus Christ asks of every believer.
-Baptism is complete immersion in water — symbolising your death with Christ and the burial of your old life and your resurrection with Him in a new life.
-It is a public testimony before people that you have believed in the Lord Jesus Christ and that you belong to Him.
-Ask your local church to baptise you at the earliest opportunity.
+Baptism is complete immersion in water — it symbolises your death with Christ, the burial of your old life, and your resurrection with Him into a new life.
+It is a public testimony before people that you have believed on the Lord Jesus Christ and that you belong to Him.
+Ask your local church to baptise you at the earliest possible opportunity:

 Fifth — Tell Others What God Has Done in Your Life

 Do not keep the good news to yourself alone — God did not save you to live in silence but to be a witness for Him before people.
-Tell your family and friends and acquaintances and colleagues what the Lord Jesus Christ has done in your life.
-You do not need to be a scholar in theology or a professional preacher or a memoriser of the whole King James Bible — all you need is to tell them honestly what you were before you believed and how you believed and what changed in your life after faith.
-Your personal story is the most powerful testimony — because no one can argue with your personal experience.
+Tell your family, friends, acquaintances, and colleagues what the Lord Jesus Christ has done in your life.
+You do not need to be a theologian or a professional preacher or have the whole Bible memorised — all you need is to honestly tell them what you were like before you believed, how you came to believe, and what has changed in your life since.
+Your personal story is the most powerful testimony — because no one can argue with your personal experience:

-Sixth — Flee from Sin — Motivated by Love, Not Fear
+Sixth — Keep Away From Sin — Motivated by Love, Not Fear

-Your salvation is guaranteed and you will never lose it — but this does not mean that sin has no effect on you.
-Sin does not cancel your salvation but it disrupts your practical fellowship with God and steals your peace and joy and prevents you from spiritual growth.
-Like a son who angers his father — he remains his son but the relationship is strained and the joy disappears until he apologises and makes things right.
+Your salvation is guaranteed and you will never lose it — but this does not mean that sin does not affect you.
+Sin does not cancel your salvation but it disrupts your practical fellowship with God and steals your peace and joy and prevents your spiritual growth.
+Like the son who grieves his father — he remains his son but the relationship becomes tense and the joy disappears until he apologises and makes things right.
 When you sin — and you will sin sometimes because you are still in a weak human body — do not despair and do not think you have lost your salvation.
-But confess to God immediately without delay — and ask for His help to overcome this weakness.
+But confess to God immediately without delay — and ask His help to overcome this weakness:

-Notice that this confession is to God directly — not to a human priest.
-And that God is "faithful and just" — meaning that His forgiveness is not arbitrary but built on His faithfulness and the blood of the Lord Jesus Christ who paid the full price.
+Notice that this is confession directly to God — not to a human priest.
+And that God is "faithful and just" — meaning His forgiveness is not arbitrary but based on His faithfulness and the blood of the Lord Jesus Christ which paid the price in full.
 But the goal is not only to confess after every sin — but to grow gradually in overcoming sin.
-The Holy Ghost who dwells in you gives you a power you did not have before faith — power to resist temptation and choose what is right.
-This does not happen overnight — but it is a gradual process that extends throughout your life.
+The Holy Ghost dwelling in you gives you a power you did not have before believing — power to resist temptation and choose what is right.
+This does not happen overnight — but is a gradual process extending throughout your life.

-Seventh — Trust in God in All Times — Even the Difficult Ones
+Seventh — Trust God at All Times — Even the Difficult Ones

 The Promise That Carries You From Beginning to End

-I close this article with the greatest promise a new believer can hear — a promise that carries him from the very first moment of his faith to the last moment of his life and into eternity.
+I close this section with the greatest promise a new believer can hear — a promise that carries him from the first moment of his faith to the last moment of his life and into eternity:

-God is the one who began the work of salvation in you — and not you.
-And He Himself will complete this work — and not you.
-You are not responsible for keeping your own salvation — God is the one who keeps you.
-You are not responsible for completing yourself — God is the one who completes you.
-Your role is to trust Him and obey Him and follow Him — and He takes care of the rest with His wisdom and power and love that never ends.
-You will fall sometimes — but He will raise you up.
-You will be weak sometimes — but He will strengthen you.
+God is the One who began the work of salvation in you — not you.
+And He Himself will complete this work — not you.
+You are not responsible for preserving your salvation — God is the One who preserves you.
+You are not responsible for completing yourself — God is the One who completes you.
+Your role is to trust Him, obey Him, and follow Him — and He takes care of the rest with His wisdom, His power, and His love that has no end.
+You will fall sometimes — but He will raise you.
+You will weaken sometimes — but He will strengthen you.
 You will doubt sometimes — but He will establish you.
-You will stray sometimes — but He will bring you back.
+You will drift sometimes — but He will bring you back.
 Because He who began a good work in you — He is faithful to complete it.
-God is with you in every step — from the very first day of your faith to the day when you see Him face to face in His glory.
-He will not leave you and will not forsake you and will not forget you.
-Trust Him and continue growing — day by day and step by step — and you will see how God transforms you from glory to glory by His Holy Ghost dwelling in you.

 Seven Essential Means of Spiritual Growth